 New Media Design Interactive IV

 Students will create innovative interactive product promotions and installations.
 The projects created in the class will embrace new technology and will focus on innovative solutions for real world design problems.
 An emphasis will be placed on researching new technology and using it in conjunction with solid interactive design skills to create innovative projects.
 (Prerequisites: NMDE-303 or equivalent course.)
-Lab 3, Lecture 2 (Fall).
+Lab 3 (Fall).

 New Media Design Capstone II